Your family health history helps you find out about medical conditions that run in your family that may affect your pregnancy and your baby.

 - Asking other family members what they know about the person’s health and death

 - Requesting copies of the person’s medical records from providers and hospitals.
 You can get these records if you’re the person’s personal representative.
-This means that before he died, the person gave you legal permission for you to have his medical records.
+This means that before they died, the person gave you legal permission for you to have their medical records.

 How can you use your family health history?

-- Your provider at your preconception checkup or your first prenatal care appointment.
-Your provider uses it to see if health conditions run in your family.
-This can help him figure out if you’re likely to pass a condition to your baby during pregnancy.
+- Show it to your provider at your preconception checkup or your first prenatal care appointment.
+This can help your provider figure out if you’re likely to pass a condition to your baby during pregnancy.
 Some providers may have their own forms or use electronic tools (like a tablet) to collect family health history.
-If so, use the information you’ve gathered to fill out your provider’s form.
-And give him a copy of your form for his records.
+If so, use the information you’ve gathered to help you fill out your provider’s form.
+And give your provider a copy of your form for their records.

 - Your family members.
 It’s great information for everyone in your family.
 It’s really helpful for someone who’s pregnant or thinking about getting pregnant.